rollinhand/roller-github-plugin/README.md

 The variables repositories and activities hold list which can be iterated with #foreach.

 ### Macros
-The plugin comes with a few predefined macros which makes the usage of the plugin mor comfortable in your own plugins:
+The plugin comes with a few pre-defined macros which makes the usage of the plugin more comfortable in your own plugins.
+If a macro does not get replaced in your template use the parse command:

+	#if($github)
+	  #parse("github.vm")
+	  ...
+	#end

+Then the following macros are available:

 	#ghpluginVersion